Aeolus (son of Hippotes)

-In Greek mythology, Aeolus (/ˈiːələs/; Αἴολος, /grc/), the son of Hippotes, is a god and was the ruler of the winds encountered by Odysseus in Homer's Odyssey.
+In Greek mythology, Aeolus (/ˈiːələs/; Αἴολος, /grc/), the son of Hippotes, was the ruler of the winds encountered by Odysseus in Homer's Odyssey.
 Aeolus was the king of the island of Aeolia, where he lived with his wife and six sons and six daughters.
 To ensure safe passage home for Odysseus and his men, Aeolus gave Odysseus a bag containing all the winds, except the gentle west wind.
-But when almost home, Odysseus' men, thinking the bag contained treasure, opened it and they were all driven by the winds back to Aeolia.
+But when almost home, close enough to smell fresh bread being baked and even see Odysseus' mother, Anticlea, waving to him, Odysseus' men, thinking the bag contained treasure, opened it and they were all driven by the winds back to Aeolia.
 Believing that Odysseus must evidently be hated by the gods, Aeolus sent him away without further help.
 This Aeolus was also sometimes confused with the Aeolus who was the son of Hellen and the eponym of one of the four major Ancient Greek tribes, the Aeolians.

 Family

 All that Homer's Odyssey tells us about Aeolus' family is that his father was Hippotes, that he had six sons and six daughters, that Aeolus gave his six daughters to his six sons as wives, and that Aeolus, his wife, and all their children lived happily together on the idyllic island paradise of Aeolia.
 In Euripides' lost tragedy Aeolus, one of Aeolus' six sons is named Macareus, and one of his six daughters is named Canace (also the name of one of the five daughters of Aeolus son of Hellen).

 The Byzantine poet John Tzetzes (c.
 1110–1180) gives the following names for Aeolus' children: the sons Periphas, Agenor, Euchenor, Clymenus, Xuthus and Macareus, and daughters Clymene, Callithyia, Eurygone, Lysidice, Canace and an unnamed one.